lostpebble/pullstate/docs/async-actions-creating.md

 **Importantly:** Always have your actions defined with as many arguments which identify that single action as possible!
 (But no more than that - be as specific as possible while being as brief as possible).

-That said, there very well _could_ be reasons to create async actions that have no arguments and there are ways you can cache bust actions to cause them to run again with the same "fingerprint" - either through an [Async Action hook](action-hooks.md), or [directly](cache-clearing.md).
+That said, there very well _could_ be reasons to create async actions that have no arguments and there are [ways you can cache bust](async-cache-clearing.md) actions to cause them to run again with the same "fingerprint".

 ### What to return from an action